 Chiropractors frequently use spinal manipulation to reduce joint restrictions and muscle tension.
 These chiropractic adjustments are also a great option to create more mobility in the area, which can help with pain and improve the overall healing response.

 Myofascial release is like a massage and promotes blood flow, induces relaxation reflexes, and relieves pain.

-Stretching the surrounding muscles such as the piriformis, hamstrings, and hip flexors, are a great way to improve overall mobility.
-Inthe case of piriformis syndrome, stretching the hips may be especially valuable.
+Stretching the surrounding muscles, such as the piriformis, hamstrings, and hip flexors, are a great way to improve overall mobility.
+In the case of piriformis syndrome, stretching the hips may be especially valuable.

-Rehabilitation helps strengthen muscles in or around the area of injury.
+Functional physical therapy helps strengthen muscles in or around the area of injury.
 Strengthening is beneficial in the later stages to develop more resilience and prevent future occurrences.

 Yes.
-Especially chiropractors that combine the above therapies.
+Especially top tier chiropractors that combine the above therapies.
 Each therapy can be valuable; however, the critical component is applying them in the necessary situation.
 Before committing to a chiropractor, it is recommended that they utilize and have experience with the therapies mentioned above.

 Yes.
 What’s considered healthy lifestyle choices, in general, are usually essential to promote healing.
 Examples include getting good sleep, managing stress, and maintaining a good diet.